-- a. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - b. to maintain the school medical equipment; - c. to monitor student health records prior to entry and to report/advise Headteacher/Health & Safety co-ordinator of illnesses that need to be brought to the attention of specific staff (e.g. epilepsy); - d. to assist in the monitoring of first aid equipment and boxes on school site; - e. to assist in the development and health promotion activities at the school: - f. ensure adequate numbers of staff are trained in first aid procedures and to coordinate the work of the First Aiders; - g. to ensure the necessary records are maintained relating to accidents associated with the work of the school.
+- a. to be responsible for attending to and monitoring student or visitor illness/injury and to refer students to their own doctor or hospital as appropriate; - b. to maintain the school medical room and equipment; - c. to monitor student health records prior to entry and to report/advise Health & Safety Leader/Headteacher of illnesses that need to be brought to the attention of specific staff (e.g. epilepsy); - d. to assist in the monitoring of first aid equipment and boxes on school site; - e. to assist in the development and health promotion activities at the school; - f. ensure adequate numbers of staff are trained in first aid procedures and to coordinate the work of the First Aiders; - g. to ensure the necessary records are maintained relating to accidents associated with the work of the school.

-3.11 The Caretaker will ensure that:
+3.10 The Premises Leader will ensure that:

-- a. report to the School Business Manager health and safety matters with respect to the school buildings and grounds; - b. keep records of hazards identified on site by staff and the remedial action taken and when; - c. when liaising with contractors, assume the duties as outlined in 3.13 below; - d. ensure all accidents within the area of responsibility are recorded in line with the school policy. - e. ensure that routine maintenance checks and inspections required by legislation of
+- a. reports on health and safety matters with respect to the school buildings and grounds are prepared; - b. safety procedures are developed and adhered to for operations carried out within the school by their staff and by outside contractors under their control; - c. keep records of hazards identified on site by staff and the remedial action taken and when; - d. when liaising with contractors, assume the duties as outlined in 3.14 below; - e. the provision and maintenance of all 'fire' equipment and for the preparation and review of fire risk assessments; - f. ensure all accidents within the area of responsibility are recorded in line with the school policy.